-On May 1, 2013, in connection with its previously announced intention to present proposals at the Annual Meeting, First Manhattan filed with the SEC a preliminary proxy statement presenting proposals to (i) nominate six nominees for election to the Board at the Annual Meeting, (ii) vote against the Company's proposal to approve, on an advisory basis, the compensation of the Company's named executive officers, (iii) ratify the appointment of OUM & Co., LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2013 and (iv) repeal any bylaw amendment in effect at the time of the Annual Meeting that was not included in our bylaws in effect as of April 18, 2012, as amended on February 20, 2013, and that is inconsistent with the election of the First Manhattan Nominees at the Annual Meeting.
+On May 1, 2013, in connection with its previously announced intention to present proposals at the Annual Meeting, First Manhattan filed with the SEC a preliminary proxy statement.
+On May 24, 2013, First Manhattan filed with the SEC an amended preliminary proxy statement presenting proposals to (i) nominate nine nominees for election to the Board at the Annual Meeting, (ii) vote against the Company's proposal to approve, on an advisory basis, the compensation of the Company's named executive officers, (iii) ratify the appointment of OUM & Co., LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2013 and (iv) repeal any bylaw amendment in effect at the time of the Annual Meeting that was not included in our bylaws in effect as of April 18, 2012, as amended on February 20, 2013, and that is inconsistent with the election of the First Manhattan Nominees at the Annual Meeting.